Account and Transaction Maintenance

 Prompt to accept new terms and conditions, before viewing account details, status code 108.

 If a condition exists that prevents the batch aggregation, the borrower / user needs to be contacted by the Partner and brought back to the flow to clear the challenge preventing account transaction aggregation.

 Using Connect Fix will allow for end users to fix their account credentials or MFA when an account is in a supported error state.
 When an account or accounts are in a supported error state, call Get Connect URL with type fix to get the URL that allows the end user to fix the problem.

-List Of Supported Errors
+List of Supported Errors

 The end user will follow the connect flow and update their credentials (status code 103) and/or answer any MFA required (status code 185).
 If successful, the accounts will then be in an aggregation status code 0 indicating aggregation was successful.
 The accounts could be placed in an additional error state after the accounts have been authenticated.
 If this occurs, look at the error code and follow documentation.
 If the customers accounts are in an aggregation status that is not supported by Connect Fix as listed below, or if after following the flow for supported error codes several times does not solve the issue then you can submit a ticket to the Finicity support team to resolve the issue.

-With or Without Institution Login ID
+With or Without Financial Institution login ID

 To fix accounts under a specific set of login credentials, institutionLoginId, not all of a particular customer’s accounts, you’ll need to include the institutionLoginId.
 The returned Connect Fix URL will only fix accounts associated with that institutionLoginId.